-Invisalign is one of the many procedures offered at Implant & Comprehensive Dentistry in Champions Gate, Florida.
+Invisalign for teeth is one of the many procedures offered at Implant and Comprehensive Dentistry in Champions Gate, Florida.
 One of the most common questions we get when consulting with a new patient about Invisalign relates to the duration of time that will be required for the process to work.
 The answer to this question varies by person and relies upon a number of factors.

 Invisalign is a custom aligner that is made specifically to fit an individual person’s mouth.
 Roughly every two weeks, the aligner is changed to a “next step” plastic device that is molded similarly to a retainer or a mouthguard.
 The aligner is made of clear plastic to minimize it visually, helping reduce the awkward feelings some experience about having cosmetic orthodontic work done.